-2.6 The SFI label identification number must be added under the SFI program website.
+4.5 The SFI label identification number must be added under the SFI program website.
 The numbering system is as follows: SFI-00000.
 The label users unique label ID number is a license number provided by SFI Inc. The label ID number is a different number than the chain-of-custody number provided by the certification body.

-2.7 For private branded products where the company has concern disclosing the relationship with the manufacturer, or if there is concern with revealing strategic competitive information about the manufacturer, SFI Inc can issue a second SFI label ID number.
+4.6 For private branded products where the company has concern disclosing the relationship with the manufacturer, or if there is concern with revealing strategic competitive information about the manufacturer, SFI Inc can issue a second SFI label ID number.
 While the second SFI label ID number would be on the product when searched in the SFI on-line database, the supplier information will read 'Contact SFI Inc. for More Information on this Product (Tel: 202-596-3450)'.
 SFI staff can confirm for the person making the enquiry that the label is legitimate based on information supplied.
 This second SFI label ID number will only be granted for organizations who produce private branded products and request a private number in order to avoid disclosing competitive information.
 The manufacturer must continue to use their originally assigned SFI label ID number for all other products they manufacture and label that do not have competitiveness concerns as described above.

+4.7 For products where a supplier or other party in the supply chain prefers their own SFI label ID number be used instead of the number associated with the SFI certificate holder applying the label, the preferred SFI label ID number can be used.
+The SFI certificate holder uses their own procedures and obtains SFI label approval, as relevant.

-2.8 The on-product labels can be used in either horizontal or vertical styles.
+4.8 The on-product labels can be used in either horizontal or vertical styles.